-His debut novel, Someday Jennifer (HarperCollins Canada) will be published in 2019.
+His debut novel, Someday Jennifer (HarperCollins Canada) was published in 2019.

 Since 1995, Risto has written thousands of articles, the topics ranging from Pippi Longstocking to Wayne Gretzky and from industrial cranes to cinnamon buns to what it’s like to be a circus clown, a magician or Arianna Huffington.

-He’s also a freelancing editor at SAS’s Scandinavian Traveler.
+He was also a freelancing editor at SAS’s Scandinavian Traveler between214 and 2019.

 In 2011, a column he wrote about fear for Aalto university’s magazine Profile won third prize at the Pearl awards, in the “Best column” category.
 (Some dude named Martin Scorsese won first prize).

 Between 2006 and 2009, he was Web & Tech department editor and writer at SAS’s in-flight magazine Scanorama and between 2008 and 2009, the editor of the Champions Hockey League’s official website.

 His articles have been published in ESPN The Magazine, The Sporting News, and Fast Company as well as on ESPN.com and several Finnish and Swedish magazines.
 He is also a regular contributor of The Hockey News, NHL.com, and IIHF.com, and a former columnist of Jääkiekkolehti, a leading hockey magazine in Finland.
 He has previously been a featured blogger/columnist on the Finnish hockey league’s website at www.sm-liiga.fi.

 He has also translated and edited several books about sports, such as NHL Hockey, Formula One, Soccer Stars and a series of youth books.
 Between 2003 and 2005, Finnjewel Oy, a company he founded, published Hockey, a Finnish hockey quarterly.